 Crystal bowl by Anonymous from Western Europe (Milan?), beginning of the 17th century, Kremlin Museum.
 Presented by King Ladislaus IV Vasa to Tsar Alexei Mikhailovich in 1645.

-Salt cellar made by Sigismund III Vasa, 1610s, Treasury of the Munich Residence.
+Salt cellar of Sigismund III Vasa by Anonymous from Poland, 1610s, Treasury of the Munich Residence.

-Ciborium made by Sigismund III Vasa, before 1623, destroyed during World War II.
+Ciborium made by Sigismund III Vasa, before 1623, Museum of the Warsaw Archdiocese.

 Filigree tray by Anonymous from Poland, ca. 1620, Schatzkammer der Residenz München, from dowry of Anna Catherine Constance Vasa.